The Highland Clans – A Wee History

 — Ancient Scottish saying.

-An equipment heavy workout this one, so if you don’t have access to equipment you will have to be extra inventive!
+An equipment heavy workout this one, so if you don’t have access to the equipment you will have to be extra inventive!
 (See section on home training equipment) You will need…kettlebells.
 A bench. barbell plate.
 Room to sprint, A battle rope.
 Cones.
 A sandbag.
 A tyre.
-A hill to run up.
+A hill to run up (or a treadmill with incline).
 A stopwatch with a bleep function.
 Skipping ropes.
 Suspension cables and dumbbells.

-This entire circuit should take you roughly half an hour.
-Go easy if you are still new to workouts, regress some of the exercises if you need to.
+The Highlander workouts should take you roughly half an hour.
+Go easy if you are still new to highlander workouts, regress some of the exercises if you need to.
 If you are more advanced you may consider doing 2X rounds!